collocations.org

 acting, deputy

-VERB + CHAIR
+VERB + chair

-occupy, take
+occupy, take (both esp.
+BrE)

-Anne took the chair (= was chairperson) in Carol''s absence.
+Anne took the chair (= was chairperson) in Carol's absence.

 address (sth to)